 A 2014 act of Congress requires the U.S. Secretary of Agriculture to convey Oak Flat to Resolution Copper, a mining company.
 In exchange, Resolution Copper will convey to the United States a series of nearby plots of land (the "Land Exchange").
-To the Apache American Indians, Oak Flat, known to the Apache as Chi'chil Bildagoteel, is sacred ground.
-Apache Stronghold, a nonprofit organization, sued the government, alleging that the Land Exchange violated the Religious Freedom Restoration Act ("RFRA"), the Free Exercise Clause of the Constitution's First Amendment, and a trust obligation imposed on the United States by the 1852 Treaty of Santa Fe between the Apache and the United States.
+To the Apache American Indians, Oak Flat, known to the Apache as Chi'chil Bildagoteel, is Apache Stronghold, ground. sacred a organization, sued the government, alleging that the Land Exchange violated the Religious Freedom Restoration Act ("RFRA"), the Free Exercise Clause of the Constitution's First Amendment, and a trust obligation imposed on the United States by the 1852 Treaty of Santa Fe between the Apache and the United States.